 Visual consistency and brand alignment

 The report’s visual consistency with the brand identity is critical to establishing an authentic message.
-The colours, typography, logos, and style of photos and graphics should be in line with the company’s image and create positive associations that are instantly recognisable.
+The colours, typography, logos, and style of photos and graphics should be in line with the company’s image and create positive associations that are instantly recognizable.
 This approach reinforces credibility while highlighting the company’s values, laying the foundation for long-term, trust-based relationships.

 For example, a company that values minimalism and transparency might use clean, simple layouts and a subtle colour scheme in the report to reflect its straightforwardness and transparency in action.
 Meanwhile, a company that promotes creativity in problem-solving might use unique illustrations or interactive elements to engage the reader creatively.
-A brand focused on multicultural collaboration might express its values through different graphic styles inspired by cultures worldwide, or use images of international teams in everyday settings to highlight global collaboration.
+A brand focused on multicultural collaboration might express its values through different graphic styles inspired by cultures worldwide or use images of international teams in everyday settings to highlight global collaboration.
 Such approaches effectively demonstrate the company’s commitment to diversity and inclusivity.

 Readability as a priority